 |earlier success, didn’t waste time, visit in future

 Past – What activities happened in the past?

 This covers what the conversation was about, when it happened, who you talked to, why it was important.
 Note the words in bold are all in the past tense!

 Present – Does this affect me in any way today?

 My notes: right choices, feel fulfilled, doing what they advised

 Future – Will this conversation from the past have any bearing on my future?

 My notes: earlier success, won’t waste time, happy w/ career, visit them

 What will these notes look like as a full Band 9 response?
-(Audio and text)
+(Audio, video and text)